 Congress created the River of No Return Wilderness in 1980 (renamed the Frank Church – River of No Return Wilderness in 1984).
-Perhaps the greatest success of Idaho conservationists, it is the single largest designated wilderness area in the lower 48 states.
+Perhaps the greatest success of Idaho conservationists, it is the single largest designated wilderness area in the Lower 48.
 It is almost 2.4 million acres in extent, covering a vast array of ridges, deep canyons, glaciated peaks, meadows, and one large rolling plateau – the Chamberlain Basin, which covers 500 square miles.

 After the death of Senator Frank Church in 1984, Idaho Senator Jim McClure had Congress rename the wilderness the “Frank Church – River of No Return Wilderness” in honor of the late Senator Church’s support for preserving this wild core of the Idaho mountains.
-This 2.4 million-acre wilderness is separated from the 1.3 million-acre Selway – Bitterroot Wilderness, to its immediate north, by one dirt road – the Magruder Corridor.
-Of course, this track is no barrier to wolf migration.
-Most of the reintroduced wolves have spent time in both great wilderness areas — the wild heart of Idaho.
+This 2.4 million acre wilderness is unfortunately separated from the 1.3 million-acre Selway – Bitterroot Wilderness to its immediate north by one dirt road – the Magruder Corridor.

-The beginnings of the establishment of this wilderness came in the 1930s, when the U.S. Forest Service set aside over one million acres through its administrative authority and named it the “Idaho Primitive Area.”
+The beginnings of the establishment of this Wilderness came in the 1930s, when the US Forest Service set aside over one million acres through its administrative authority and named it the “Idaho Primitive Area.”
 Sixteen years after the passage of the Wilderness Act in 1964, the United States Congress established the River of No Return Wilderness from the Idaho Primitive Area, the adjacent Salmon River Breaks Primitive Area and other surrounding roadless public lands.
-Thirty-six wolves were reintroduced into the Frank Church – River of No Return Wilderness during January 1995 and 1996.
+Thirty-six wolves were reintroduced into the Frank Church – River of No Return Wilderness during January 1995 – 1996.
 As a result, hundreds of wolves now roam this Wilderness, the Selway – Bitterroot Wilderness to the north, and adjacent country.
-At the end of 2003, 32 groups or wolf packs roamed Idaho, and about 15 of them used all of part of the Frank Church-River of No Return or Selway-Bitterroot Wildernesses.

-Two Wild and Scenic Rivers, the Salmon and the Middle Fork of the Salmon, flow through the Wilderness.
+Two Wild & Scenic Rivers – the Salmon and the Middle Fork of the Salmon – flow through the Wilderness.
 Both rivers are popular with white-water kayakers and rafters.
-The headwaters of the Wild and Scenic Selway River lie in the northern-most part of the Frank Church – River of No Return Wilderness too.
-The Wilderness covers parts of numerous national forests — the Bitterroot, Boise, Salmon – Challis, Nez Perce – Clearwater, and Payette National Forests.
+The headwaters of the Wild & Scenic Selway River lie in the northern-most part of the Frank Church – River of No Return Wilderness.
+The Wilderness covers parts of numerous National Forests, including the Bitterroot, Boise, Salmon – Challis, Nez Perce – Clearwater, and Payette National Forests.
 With the additional exception of a few popular high lakes areas and the two river corridors, most of the Wilderness sees very little human use except from hunters in the fall.

-In spite of its size, the area has many threats.
+In spite of its size the area has many threats.
 Motorized jet boats are allowed to mar the silence on the Main Salmon River.
 Numerous landing meadows see airplane traffic.
-The Idaho Fish and Game Department wants free reign to turn the area into a game farm by using helicopters to capture wildlife.
+The Idaho Fish & Game Department wants free reign to turn the area into a game farm by using helicopters to capture wildlife.
 Three illegally built lodges on public land along the Salmon River are still there because a last-minute, underhanded maneuver in Congress overturned a court order which required the lodges to be removed.
-Some progress has been made, however.
-A necessary lawsuit from Wilderness Watch forced outfitters to clean up the places where they camp in the Wilderness.